-Today is the “Glorious Twelfth the day that marks the start of the grouse shooting season.
+The “Glorious Twelfth a day that marks the start of the grouse shooting season.
 To reach this point our uplands have been emptied of wildlife through illegal persecution.
 Leaving Red Grouse that will be forced from the ground by beaters, talking off in a blind panic and blasted out of the sky for sport by paid shooters.

 Cruelty has no class, its voiceless, its impacts are far reaching and entangled into our daily life.
 How we treat those creatures entrusted into our care through our evolutionary past is very important in today’s fake, consumer “I want it now” world.
 Without nature there is nothing, and the systemic, brutal sterilising of our national heritage cant carry on.

-Its a circle of control and nobody wants to give an inch or any ground, but from someone that has witnessed all parties sitting around the table from my time in the British Army where opposing sides hated each other but now share peace to the countless human conflicts between humans and wildlife everyone has to feel included before anything changes.
+Its a circle of control and nobody wants to give an inch or any ground, but from someone that has witnessed all parties sitting around the table from my time in the British Army where opposing sides hated each other but now share peace.